- Discuss copyright, fair use, and using images on blogs.

 Understanding digital copyright is an essential skill we need to understand and teach our students.

-Refer to The Educator’s Guide to Copyright, Fair Use, and Creative Commons for comprehensive information on the use of images, curriculum docs, text and quotes, music, videos.
+Refer to The Educator’s Guide to Copyright, Fair Use, and Creative Commons for comprehensive information on the use of images, curriculum docs, text and quotes, music, and videos.

 The safest way to source images for your blog is to either: